apache/parquet-format/LogicalTypes.md

 compressed block or the uncompressed bytes.
 For a compressed block, the complete range is supplied to the codec, and its decompressed output is the resolved value.

+The decompressed size of a self-reference is not stored.
+Readers must rely on the framing of the codec where it provides one, or decompress into a dynamically sized buffer.
+A future revision of this specification may add an explicit decompressed size.

 The encryption state and key are inherited from the `inline` column chunk.
 If the column chunk is encrypted, each self-reference is encrypted independently using the same column key and file encryption algorithm.
 Compression is applied before encryption.
 If the column chunk is not encrypted, its self-references are not encrypted.
+An encrypted self-reference is limited to 2 GiB by the length field of the encrypted module; a value too large to store this way must use an external reference (`uri`).
+An encrypted stored representation is bound to a single column chunk and must not be shared between column chunks.
+See
-See [Parquet Modular Encryption](Encryption.md) for the encryption layout and AAD construction.
+[Parquet Modular Encryption](Encryption.md) for the encryption layout and AAD construction.

 A self-reference identifies a stored representation, not necessarily the resolved bytes.
 Consumers must use a Parquet reader to resolve a self-reference; copying